Garage @ Xplicit Computing

 XC uses Git for revision control and our internal Buildbot to periodically compile software package candidates that are then tested for release.
 Available to XC teammates, we heavily rely on a centralized (v3) implementation, but are soon deploying a distributed (v4) upgrade to enable automatic compilation across a broader range of operating systems.
 Architecture targets include: x86-64 and ARM64 with OpenCL/OpenGL.

-To build and execute reliable and complex software technology with minimum dependencies (with the latest architecture optimizations such as AVX512), metaprogramming and conventional techniques (OOP hierarchy, modularity, regularity) generate efficient runtime binaries, but in doing so, consume non-trivial resources for compilation (~4 thread-hrs per build at 500-1000 MB/thread).
+To build and execute reliable and complex software technology with minimum dependencies (with the latest architecture optimizations such as AVX512), metaprogramming and conventional techniques (OOP hierarchy, modularity, regularity) generate efficient runtime binaries, but in doing so, consume non-trivial resources for compilation (~2 thread-hrs per build, requiring 500-1000 MB/thread).

 Experimental package downloads can be found here.